Isabella156/InsightForge/README.md

 docker run -it -e OPENAI_API_KEY='your-openai-api-key' insightforge
 ```

-This command starts the InsightForge application in an interactive Docker container, enabling you to interact with ChatGPT for Solidity code generation.
+This command starts the InsightForge application in an interactive Docker container, enabling you to interact with ChatGPT for Solidity code generation. `demo/demo.md` provide example commands to run the application.

 ### Pipeline Demonstration